Manaslu Circuit Trek Difficulty

 While treks range from shorter versions to longer month-plus journeys, adequate pre-trip strength training for 14-21 days of arduous hiking is strongly recommended.
 With the required stamina and perspective, the two-plus weeks in the high Himalayas promise to reward those who embark on the full journey.

-Taking on a trek like the Manaslu Circuit requires dedication in preparing one’s physical fitness and mental tenacity beforehand.
+Taking on a trek like the Manaslu Circuit requires dedication to preparing one’s physical fitness and mental tenacity beforehand.
 Here is a recommended training regimen:

 Ideally, begin training at least 2-3 months in advance.
 Building endurance takes time and follows a gradual ramp-up in difficulty.
 Giving your body and mind adequate time to condition is crucial.

-Engage in an aerobic exercise like running, cycling, swimming, etc., for at least 4-5 days a week.
-Work your way up to do cardio activity continuously for 2+ hours to simulate trekking days.
+Engage in aerobic exercise like running, cycling, swimming, etc., for at least 4-5 days a week.
+Work your way up to doing cardio activity continuously for 2+ hours to simulate trekking days.

 Practice overcoming discomfort during tough workouts.
 Completing training sessions when tired or strained builds grit and mental stamina needed for the longest days on the trail.